 This proved to be a timely development as GP Commissioning and a drive to increase community based care has in many areas seen the development of epilepsy care being made available even closer to home for people with epilepsy.

-A competency framework for general practitioners with special interests (GPwSIs) in epilepsy and pharmacists with a special interest [PHwSI] was produced following input from this GP Society, the council of the ILAE British Chapter and the RCGP.
+A competency framework for general practitioners with special interests (GPwSIs) in epilepsy and pharmacists with a special interest [PHwSI] was produced following input from this GP Society, the council of the ILAE British Branch and the RCGP.
 It was approved by the Department of Health and from 1 April 2009, GPwSIs who are actively providing a service must be accredited by their PCT.

 Aims of the GP Society